thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 For `Fixed Ticket` market one wallet can buy only one ticket and choose a single position.
 The position can be changed during positioning phase as many times as that participant wishes.

 For `Open Bid` market one wallet can enter multiple bids and spread the bids across multiple positions.
 To reposition, they have to first pull the bid from a position and then choose to deposit it into a new position.

-Withdrawas (if enabled) and repositioning can only be executed up until 8h to positioning end.

 ### Disputes in positioning phase
 Anyone, that is not a member of Oracle Council, can dispute a market while in positioning phase.
 To open a dispute the wallet raising the dispute needs to put up 100 sUSD as a bond.